Haiti PM condemns gangs, kidnappings in public address

 The leader of the 400 Mawozo gang that kidnapped the missionaries, including five children, has said he would kill them if his demands are not met.
 Haitian officials have said the gang is seeking $1 million per person, but that it wasn’t clear if that included the children, the youngest of whom is 8 months old.

+Henry did not mention the abduction of the missionaries, but denounced kidnappings in general, saying, “All those who take the Haitian people hostage, terrorize the population, are the enemies of the people.”

-Henry also condemned those who are helping criminals by giving them weapons, ammunition and money, including “all those who deal with them so that they can take power.
+He also condemned those who are helping criminals by giving them weapons, ammunition and money, including “all those who deal with them so that they can take power.
 They are all enemies of the Haitian people, and we are treating them as enemies.”

+Henry noted that he became prime minister roughly three months ago following the July 7 assassination of President Jovenel Moïse and found “a country torn, divided, with a state in tatters whose democratic institutions are dysfunctional.

+“The nation lives under the thumb of bandits.
+Citizens cannot leave the capital to go to the south.
+The country’s economic situation is dire.
+Inflation and high cost of living keep their hold on national life.
+The budget deficit has reached an unprecedented level and the gourd (currency) continues to drop sharply against the US dollar.”

 The prime minister spoke days after a widespread strike led to schools, businesses and public transportation to shut down in the capital of Port-au-Prince and beyond to protest the lack of fuel and the country’s worsening situation.
 Gangs have been blamed for blocking gas distribution terminals, with at least one gang leader saying he would lift the blockade if Henry stepped down.

 Henry said ships are waiting to unload fuel and that the country, which shares the island of Hispaniola with the Dominican Republic, would not run out of gas.
+He added that he has created a crisis unit with top officials from finance, justice, police, public works, trade and other departments to find a “quick solution” to the fuel distribution problem.

 The shortages have affected hospitals, ambulances, schools, public transportation and many other parts of daily life.